RoanLatham/DWD-Park-Reporter/README.md

-Park reporter is a PWA web application build using React and Vite
+Park Reporter is a PWA web application built using React and Vite

-It allows for the creation, Display, Updating and Deletion of report posts with;
+It allows for the creation, Display, Updating, and Deletion of report posts with;
-Geo-location, human-readable timestamps, multiple SMS contacts, a multi-layered category and filter system and optional photo attachments
+Geo-location, human-readable timestamps, multiple SMS contacts, a multi-layered category and filter system, and optional photo attachments
 It is intended to be used by park staff in a large outdoor area to effectively report various incidents within the park.

 -----------------------------------------------------------------------------------